oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 | 100M | 38.3 KB | 213.0 KB | 1.3 MB   | 2.2 MB   | 4.3 MB   | 6.6 MB   | 10.0 MB   | 11.9 MB  | 10.0 MB   | 11.9 KB |
 {: title="Status List Size examples for varying sizes and revocation rates"}

-## Compressed array of UUIDv4 (128 bit UUIDs) for varying sizes and revocation rates
+## Size of compressed array of UUIDv4 (128 bit UUIDs) for varying sizes
 {:unnumbered}

 This is a simple approximation of a Certificate Revocation List using an array of UUIDs without any additional metadata (128 bit UUID per revoked entry).